-Terms of reference for the EGRIP 2019 Field Season (formal control and command)
+Terms of reference for the EGRIP 2022 Field Season (formal control and command)

 During the field season J.P.
-Steffensen, Anders Svensson, Bo Vinther and Dorthe Dahl-Jensen will be Field Leaders at EGRIP having formal command & responsibility of operations in camp.
+Steffensen, Bo Vinther, Anders Svensson and Dorthe Dahl-Jensen will be Field Leaders at EGRIP having formal command & responsibility of operations in camp.
 All field participants must follow all instructions from the Field Leaders (The Field Leader role is similar to the role of a captain of a ship at sea).

-In Kangerlussuaq, Marie Kirk, Thomas Blunier, Niels Hvidberg, Sune Olander Rasmussen, Iben Koldtoft, J.P.
-Steffensen and Nanna Steffensen will be field Operations Managers (FOMs).
+In Kangerlussuaq, Marie Kirk, Thomas Blunier, Sune Olander Rasmussen, Iben Koldtoft, J.P.
+Steffensen will be field Operations Managers (FOMs).
+There will be FOM assistants as well.
 The FOM is the official spokesperson for EGRIP and the FOM has control of all EGRIP assets in Kangerlussuaq, such as the office, cars, bicycles etc. The FOM is the formal liaison between EGRIP and U.S. logistics (CPS), New York Air National Guard and Greenland authorities.
 The FOM has final say on composition of cargo and on passenger lists for all flights to and from EGRIP.